HKeyHKey/Marquilly_et_al_2020/README.md

 ``R CMD BATCH R_commands_multiple_Fisher``

-(the published figure used the results of Fisher's exact test with Bonferroni correction)
+(the published figure uses the results of Fisher's exact test with Bonferroni correction)

 Comparison of UAS, UAS/int and +UAShtt:

 ``R CMD BATCH R_commands_multiple_Fisher3``

-(the published figure used the results of Fisher's exact test with Bonferroni correction)
+(the published figure uses the results of Fisher's exact test with Bonferroni correction)